egkam/alx-system_engineering-devops/0x00-shell_basics/README.md

-List current directory, parent of the working directory and the /boot directory in long format with hidden files Print the type of the file named iamafile in /tmp Create a symbolic link to /bin/ls, named __ls__ in current directory
+List current directory, parent of the working directory and the /boot directory in long format with hidden files Print the type of the file named iamafile in /tmp Create a symbolic link to /bin/ls, named __ls__ in current directory Copy newer HTML files from current directory to the parent directory